 Incorporate and educate Children and parents and/or guardians about any mental or behavioral health treatment instructions developed by the Child’s providers including how the Child will be monitored and how medication will be managed.

-Screen for mental health needs and formally link to mental health assessments and treatment.
+Be aware of mental health needs and ensure mental health assessments are referred to an appropriate practitioner, as needed.
 This includes ensuring the medical intake screening is completed as it affects dosage, medication type, and other mental health needs.

 Coordinate treatment with Integrated Health Homes.